-The following papers are meant to help you understand resistance heating systems; to select the right furnace for your application; and to avoid problems and the resulting “furnace down” time once your furnace is in operation.
+The following information is provided to help you understand resistance heating systems; to select the right furnace for your application; and to avoid problems and the resulting “furnace down” time once your furnace is in operation.
 The videos cover the installation and replacement of molydisilicide heating elements.
 There are separate tutorials for 3/6mm in diameter and 6/12mm in diameter elements because in most cases the element accessories are different for the two sizes.
 In addition, there is a tutorial for installing 6/12 mm elements in furnaces with slotted roofs.

 Please help us by suggesting additional topics for this section.
 Click here to email us; we will appreciate your ideas and your feedback on existing content!